Pipelines

 In this case we will first run the build stage, which will build the Docker container.
 After this is finished, we run the test stage which runs some important testing of the containers before continuing.
 When this is done there are only deployment steps left: review, staging and production.

-At every step in our example, we import a template from gitlab-ci-helpers, which implies that you need to understand the contents of gitlab-ci-helpers in order to know what is running in each step.
+At every step in our example, we import a template from CI/CD components, which implies that you need to understand the contents of the component in order to know what is running in each step.
 In this case, it is very simplified to make it easy for anyone who only wants to deploy their application and does not worry about the nitty-gritty details.
-Templates are managed by Platon which means they will be updated over time without the need for any changes in the individual projects.
+The CI/CD components are managed by Platon which means they will be updated over time without the need for any changes in the individual projects.

 build